 The pipeline consists of five steps: The first step extracts specific events or states out of the stream of trace lines.
 These events all bear a reference to a point in time and a network node.
-This first column can be seen as the source of all events, whereas the rightmost column represents perceivable elements influenceable by these events like, e.g., some displayed text.
+This first column can be seen as the source of all events, whereas the rightmost column represents perceivable elements influenceable by these events like, e. g., some displayed text.
 The three columns in between serve as intermediate steps for filtering, aggregation and scaling.

 Figure 2 shows an example for such a set of user-defined pipelines.
 The leftmost column defines the events and states to be monitored.
-Examples for this are the event of a starting transmission on MAC layer or the current speed of a node.
+Examples for this are the event of a starting transmission on the MAC layer or the current speed of a node.
 The second column contains filter blocks which can be specified by entering snippets of Ruby [12] code directly within the GUI.
 An example for this would be that only MAC transmissions of packets larger than 100 byte are to be considered for further processing.
+After the desired set of events is defined, the middle column specifies aggregate functions.
+For events like the MAC transmission start, this can be, e.g., the number of events in total.
+On the other hand, state information like the current node speed may for example be averaged in this stage.